rvbug/RecommendationSystems/README.md

 # Introduction

 This repository will help you learn the basics of Recommendation Systems.
-If you want to know how GTP models work, take a look at this [NLP repo](https://github.com/rvbug/NLP)
+If you want to know how GTP models works, take a look at this [NLP repo](https://github.com/rvbug/NLP)

 # Reference